atolab/cdds/src/docs/GettingStartedGuide/next_steps.rst

 What's next?
 ############

-Want to know more about VortexDDS?
+Want to know more about CycloneDDS?
 Please consider following a tutorial or visit some of the pages listed below.
 The Vortex DDS Launcher (provided with this installation) is also a good starting point.